bnmnetp/everyday/2013/11/1_news.rst

 other is largely a matter of personal taste.
 I prefer the square brackets since they are consistent with the notation used to index into strings or lists.

+We can also create a dictionary using a dictionary literal.

+.. activecode:: dict_lit1

+   wordMap = {'witnesses': 'dudes I know', 'allegedly': 'kinda probably'}

+   print(wordMap['witnesses'])

+When creating a literal dictionary the key and value are separated by a colon (:) and the various dictionary entries are separated by commas.
+Either method is acceptable.

 Since we already have two lists with all the values typed in, we don't need to retype the entire dictionary.
 Lets create a